c4lliope/rfcs/038-resource-prototypes/proposal.md

     file: some-resource/ci/unit.yml
 ```

-Assuming the latest version of `some-resource` is `abcdef`, this would be
+Assuming the latest commit of `some-resource` is `abcdef`, this would be
 equivalent to the following build plan:

 ```yaml